 In an effort to attract more young people to careers in the marine trades and to provide for marine technical education and training in MA., the MMTA Board of Directors founded the Massachusetts Marine Trades Educational Trust (MMTET).

 MMTET is a non profit foundation, approved by the IRS, which funds efforts to accomplish the educational goals of the Massachusetts Marine Trades.
-Three trustees govern the foundation and the MMTA Education Committee serves as an advisory panel for the Trust and the Trustees.
-Current MMTET initiatives include establishing an institution or higher learning for Marine and environmental studies called the Ocean Campus Center, assisting in the establishment and continuance of marine technology programs on the high school and college levels across the commonwealth, and the awarding of scholarships to deserving individuals pursuing a career in the MA marine trades.
+Four trustees govern the foundation and the MMTA Education Committee serves as an advisory panel for the Trust and the Trustees.
+Current MMTET initiatives include establishing an institution of higher learning for marine and environmental studies called the Ocean Campus Center, assisting in the establishment and continuance of marine technology programs on the high school and college levels across the commonwealth, and the awarding of scholarships to deserving individuals pursuing a career in the MA marine trades.

 Your contribution is tax deductible.
-For more information, please contact one of the individuals listed below
+For more information, please contact one of the Trustees listed below

 Massachusetts Marine Trades Educational Trust